Definitions & Acronyms

 Victim Notification System (VNS).
 A confidential database that is utilized by the Victim Services Division to notify crime victims, surviving family members, witnesses and concerned citizens with over 80 points of notification regarding an offender’s status.
 Crime victims, surviving family members, witnesses, and concerned citizens can contact the Victim Services Division to request to be added to the VNS.

-Victim Offender Mediation/Dialogue (VOM/D).
+Victim Offender Mediation Dialogue (VOMD).
 A program within the Victim Services Division that provides victims or surviving family members of a violent crime the opportunity to initiate a meeting with the offender responsible for their victimization.
 Creative alternatives to mediation are also an option and typically include a letter written by the victim.
-Crime victims have expressed a sense of regaining control by being able to express emotions and ask the offender questions about the crime.
+Crime victims have expressed a sense of regaining control by discussing the impact of the crime with the offender and asking the offender questions about the crime.

 Victim Services Division (VSD).
 The VSD provides services to crime victims as mandated by the Texas Code of Criminal Procedure.